jimbobbennett/PyBadgeWiFi/README.md

 This repo contains instructions on how to get an [Adafruit PyBadge](https://www.adafruit.com/product/4200) connecting to Wi-Fi using an [Adafruit Airlift FeatherWing](https://www.adafruit.com/product/4264).

+> The code here can also be used to connect a PyPortal to Wi-Fi using the built in ESP32 chip

 ## Hardware

 * An [Adafruit PyBadge](https://www.adafruit.com/product/4200) - this is a Circuit Python device that has a display and controllers similar to a game console.
 Out of the box it doesn't have Wi-Fi connectivity, but it does have a FeatherWing socket on the back to plug in add-on boards.